barbudor/CircuitPython_INA3221/README.rst

 2 version are available:

-* normal/full		includes all constants for low-level register access + API for alarms
+* full		includes all constants for low-level register access + API for alarms
 * lite		only basic API and no constants - use less memory

 Pick only one depending your needs.
 On processors with limited amount of memory (SAMD21), the lite version is recommended.
 You may want to use `mpy-cross` to precompile the library to an